Conker: Live & Reloaded: Plot

+The plot of the single-player mode is identical to that of Conker's Bad Fur Day, apart from a fourth wall break in the tutorial chapter of the game; the anthropomorphic gargoyle sitting on a bridge Conker has to pass to exit the stage does not fall off the bridge after Conker hits it with a frying pan like he did in the original game.
+Aware of the original game's plot, Conker asks the gargoyle why it did not fall off the bridge this time.
+The gargoyle responds that the designers intended to "fool the audience into thinking that the rest of the game would also be different", and as such, that it was not simply a remake.
+After being told that he will have to try something else, Conker pulls out a baseball bat and strikes the gargoyle on the head, causing it to fall backward and collapse under a boulder dislodged by the impact.

+Development

-Conker’s Bad Fur Day (2001) was one of the last Nintendo 64 titles, released just after the debut of PlayStation 2 and shortly before the launches of the GameCube and Xbox.
-However, the game's adult humor and satire on most platformers and adventure games affected Nintendo's reputation of being a family-friendly brand.
-However, the game was not an instant commercial success, attributable to its high price and being released near the end of the console's lifespan.
+Conker's Bad Fur Day (2001) was one of the final Nintendo 64 titles, released just after the debut of PlayStation 2 and shortly before the launches of the GameCube and Xbox.
+However, the game's adult humor conflicted with Nintendo's reputation of being a family-friendly brand.
+The game was not an instant commercial success, attributable to its high price and being released near the end of the console's lifespan.
+Rare was purchased by Microsoft in 2002, with the game being one of Rare's last games on Nintendo consoles.
+Development started shortly afterwards.

-Censorship

-Development began in 2002, shortly after Microsoft bought Rare.
 The game was originally titled Conker: Live and Uncut and was to feature a completely uncensored single-player experience.
-At some point during the development of the game, this was changed and the game was released with some censorship.
-The censorship included that of some obscenities which were present in the original N64 version (in which only the F-word and its variations were bleeped out).
+At some point during the development of the game, this was changed and the game was released with even more censorship to its dialogue than the N64 original..
+The censorship included that of some obscenities which were present in the original N64 version (in which only the word "fuck", its variations and a couple, but not all, uses of the word "shit" were bleeped out).
 This drew criticism from fans of the original, especially as it detracted from comedic highlights such as the "Great Mighty Poo" song in the Sloprano chapter.
 This song was also censored on the soundtrack, although Rare once had the uncensored Xbox version of the song on their website.

-Like the original, the game was rated M by the ESRB and carried warnings about its content as well as Rare's promotional spoof warnings that advertised the fact that the content of the game was explicitly 'adult'.
+Like the original, the game received a Mature rating from the ESRB and carried warnings about its content as well as Rare's promotional spoof warnings which advertised the fact that the content of the game was explicitly 'adult'.